ldodds/scifi-terminals/README.md

 ### Licence

-All of this is in the public domain.
+All of this is in the public domain under a CC0 Waiver.
 Use as you see fit.